updownpress/markdown-lint/rules/010-no-hard-tabs.md

+---
-## MD010 - Hard tabs
+title: MD010 - Hard tabs

-Tags: whitespace, hard_tab
+tags:  [whitespace, hard_tab]

-Aliases: no-hard-tabs
+aliases: no-hard-tabs
+---

 This rule is triggered by any lines that contain hard tab characters instead of using spaces for indentation.
 To fix this, replace any hard tab characters